About the Yamaha RX-V6A

 - Dolby Surround: Dolby Surround offers an enhanced cinema experience to your 2ch and multichannel movie soundtracks using your existing 5.1ch, 7.1ch or Dolby Atmos speaker setup.
 Dolby Surround enhances audio definition by improving the spatial dimension and overall audio definition of movie soundtracks.
 It does this by using four distinct surround zones that provide greater control over the exact placement of each detail in a movie sound track, so audio can be matched more accurately to the video on screen; this means more depth and greater realism for your movies.
 As a result, individual sounds are clearer and more distinct.
 It also improves the surround sound experience across the entire theater by widening the listening "sweet spot".

-- Dolby Atmos Height Virtualization (Future Firmware Update): Dolby Atmos Height Virtualization provides immersive audio without height-channel or overhead speakers, creating virtual height effects in a 5.1ch, 7.1ch or 2.1ch speaker arrangement.
+- Dolby Atmos Height Virtualization (Available Firmware Update): Dolby Atmos Height Virtualization provides immersive audio without height-channel or overhead speakers, creating virtual height effects in a 5.1ch, 7.1ch or 2.1ch speaker arrangement.
 Dolby Atmos Height Virtualization applies carefully designed "height-cue" filters to the overhead audio components of your content's soundtrack before they are mixed into your loudspeakers to create the sensation of sound above you.

 - DTS:X: DTS:X is the next generation object-based, multi-dimensional audio technology from DTS.
 Unbound from channels, DTS:X conveys the fluid movement of sound to create an incredibly rich, realistic and immersive soundscape - in front of, behind, beside and above the audience - more accurately than ever before.
 DTS:X offers the ability to automatically adapt the audio to the speaker layout that best fits your space.